 Vascular Endothelial Growth Factor (VEGF) Inhibitors

-VEGF inhibitors (Avastin, Lucentis and Eylea) are a new class of potent medications that prevent choroidal neovascularization from growing and leaking.
+VEGF inhibitors (Avastin, Lucentis and Eylea) are a new class of potent medications that prevent macular neovascularization from growing and leaking.
 They have been extensively studied in patients with age-related macular degeneration, and are also highly effective in ocular histoplasmosis.
 Click here to learn more.

 Using advanced surgical techniques, abnormal blood vessels growing beneath the part of the eye responsible for central vision can be removed.
 This surgery is sometimes successful in restoring reading vision, and appears mostly effective for eyes with vision worse than 20/100.
 Your doctor will discuss this option with you if he feels you could benefit from this procedure.